qburn93/balanced-news-app/README.md

 #### Remaining Bugs
 - I have a migration warrning when i tried to add the categories panel, at one point during the project i had categories in the nav bar and in the class modal of Post, but later decided i will leave it for future implementations, so i removed everything related to category from the code, but when running the server online command im getting a red warning that 1 migration is behind, I will try to fix this before submission.

+- Currently while logged in via mobile, the liking of the post seems to be bugged.Due to strict time restraint I was not able to pinpoint the issue.
 ## Deployment

 ### Forking the GitHub Repository